-Aaron Grad ©2015
+Aaron Grad ©2021

-The accompanying lines, marked “viola da gamba” and “violone,” indicate bowed instruments that have frets tied to the fingerboard, and are held upright (“da gamba” means “on the leg”).
+The accompanying lines, marked viola da gamba and violone, indicate bowed instruments that have frets tied to the fingerboard, and that are held upright (“da gamba” means “on the leg”).
 The inclusion of relatively simple viola da gamba parts may have been an attempt on Bach’s part to include his employer, Prince Leopold, who played the instrument reasonably well.
 In modern practice, two cellos and a contrabass substitute for the viols.

-Aaron Grad ©2015
+Aaron Grad ©2021

-Aaron Grad ©2015
+Aaron Grad ©2021

-Aaron Grad ©2015
+Aaron Grad ©2021

 Incidentally, the Second Brandenburg Concerto holds the unique distinction of being the work of human creation intended to demonstrate to anyone listening in deep space the presence of intelligent life on Earth.
 It is the first selection of music broadcasting from the Voyager Spacecraft, a vessel launched in 1977 that has since traveled beyond our solar system.

-Aaron Grad ©2015
+Aaron Grad ©2021